SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 but can never reach 60.
 Exclusive boundaries are especially powerful for fractional numbers, since, mathematically, there is no hard upper limit which a field value can reach.

-Usage of the double dot separator ("`..`") between the bounds is necessary.
+Usage of the double dot separator ("`..`") between the bounds is mandatory.

 <p class="note">
 In some languages, Protobuf unsigned integers are represented by signed language primitives.